Stephanie Launiu is a Native Hawaiian lifestyle and cultural writer. She has a degree in Hawaiian Pacific Studies. She lives in Hilo.

 - The Big Island is home to the 'paniolo' culture—the Hawaiian cowboy.
 Nestled between Hilo and Kona is Waimea, a small town with a big cowboy heart where Parker Ranch is the largest working cattle ranch in the state.

-- Many Big Islanders are descendants of Japanese, Chinese, Filipino and Portuguese plantation workers who lived and worked in the shadows of sugar mills that dominated island life for decades.
+- Many Big Islanders are descendants of Japanese, Chinese, Filipino and Portuguese plantation workers who lived and worked in the shadows of sugar mills that dominated island life for generations.
 On a drive across the island, you will still see the remnants of the old sugar mills that belched acrid smoke in towns like Pahala, Hakalau, Kea'au, Honoka'a, Hawi.

 - They are "keepers of the flame".
 Many Big Islanders protest the encroachment of commercial development like the type that has taken over large parts of O'ahu.
 TMT—the thirty-meter telescope proposed to be built on Mauna Kea—has been a hotbed of debate between astronomers and the Native Hawaiian community who consider Mauna Kea a sacred site.
-You won't see high rises or freeways here; there are no Super Walmarts; and there is only one modestly-sized covered mall on the island.
+You won't see high rises or freeways here.
+There are no Super Walmarts.
+And there is only one modestly-sized covered mall on the island.